SairamNaragoni/Test-Case-Generator/README.md

 * Select no. of rows,cols of the array.
 * Select min-max range of the numbers to be generated.
 * Select no. of test casses and Click generate.
-> If no. of rows or cols or both are very large , give restict no. of test cases to min i.e 1.	</br>
+> If no. of rows or cols or both are very large , restict no. of test cases to min i.e 1.	</br>

 #### STRINGS :
 * Select Strings from menu.